Klaudt Indian Family

-The Klaudt Indian Family was a professional southern gospel group.
-They were noted as being one of the most diverse groups to ever travel the gospel music circuits.
+The Klaudt Indian Family was a professional southern gospel group of partial Native American descent.

 History

 Ethnicity

 Reverend Reinhold Klaudt was a German cattleman who, in 1929, married Lillian White Corn Little Soldier of the Arikara-Mandan tribe of Indians.
 She was a direct descendant of one of General Custer's scouts at the Battle of Little Big Horn and also a descendant of Chief Sitting Bull.

 Performance history

-Their story began on the Fort Berthold Indian Reservation in North Dakota.
-Together, they raised a family dedicated to spreading the gospel through song.